MorimaruKida/MorimaruKida.github.io/index.md

 ***
 _1 October 2025_
 ## ![KobeU](/assets/img/KobeU1.jpg) New member
-Raekkhwan Poltanya joined our group as a MEXT scholarship student!
+Raekkhwan Polthanya joined our group as a MEXT scholarship student!
 He will do mangrove research in a 5-year master's-doctoral project.

 ***
 _18 September 2025_